 From then on I spent all my energy cheering on Wangechi.

-Meanwhile this girl was climbing up the walls like Spiderman!
+Meanwhile, this girl was scaling the walls like Spiderman!

 The lie, I climbed up all the walls.

 We had an amazing time.
 It was challenging but worth every coin.
 I definitely enjoyed indoor rock climbing despite it being a different tune from what I am used to.
 That however is the beauty of pushing yourself out of your comfort zone, growth is inevitable.

 General tip– *Before trying out indoor rock climbing, bear in mind that it is an activity for everyone.
 It is not restricted to fit people.
 I am not the fittest person in the room and I tried it.
 Children also do it by the way.